-One of the most common discussions we have in our workshops with students is about how much sleep they get and how not getting enough hinders their ability to learn as well as increasing their stress levels.
+One of the most common discussions we have in our workshops with students is about how much sleep they get, and how not getting enough hinders their ability to learn and increases their stress levels.
 Inevitably, the conversation often ends up being about how they use their phones late into the night.

 Anecdotally, we can report that the vast majority of teenagers admit to being on their phone when in bed.
 Research by Ofcom found that 81% of people never turn their phone off (even at night when in bed).
 Evidence suggests that people check their phones over 80 times a day.
 The same study found that people are poor predictors of their own phone use, with most checking their phone twice as much as they think they do.

 What are the impacts of excessive mobile phone use?
 In our blog, 6 Reasons to Put Your Phone Away, we discuss the research that shows that too much time on your phone can result in:

 - Increase in FOMO (Fear of Missing Out)

 Sleep is so important for students.
 It is linked to how much they learn, how calm they feel and how well they can concentrate.
 In an ideal world, students will develop the self-control needed to not go on their phone when trying to get to sleep.
 In an optimistic world, they would not have them in their room at all.
 This is definitely our advice to all students.

 For those who absolutely refuse to be apart from their phone and with exams just around the corner, here is our last minute advice to them:

 Don’t have your phone in your bedroom